jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 You will see some errors from Spark since there is no active port to connect to.
 But the process will continue to try to connect to the port.
 To create a port to which the streaming process can connect we will use the Unix `nc` command.
-The name nc stands for netcat.
-You can think about it as the Unix cat but for pushing data to a socket rather than a file.
+The name `nc` stands for *netcat*.
+You can think about it as the Unix `cat` command but for pushing data to a socket rather than a file.
 If you try this Lab on Windows, you can use the Windows `netcat` command in place of `nc`.

 In a terminal window type the command below.
 The `l` option tells `nc` to